 Dedicated to Lee and Sarah Spragg

-Egyptians also played a board game called senet.
+Egyptians also played a board game called Senet.
 The board was divided into squares with counters.
-You threw sticks rather than a dice.
+You threw sticks rather than dice.
 The Romans also played board games.
 They played a game called the twelve line game, which was similar to modern backgammon.

 Games similar to draughts were played by the ancient Egyptians, Greeks and Romans.
 The Arabs played a similar game and by about 1100 a form of draughts was being played in France.
 In the USA draughts is called checkers.

-The Vikings played a board game called hneftafl.
+The Vikings played a board game called hnefatafl.
 (It means king's table).
-In some versions one player used 8 pieces to protect the king while the other player used 16 pieces.
-In other versions the players had 12 pieces and 24 pieces.
+In some versions, one player used 8 pieces to protect the king while the other player used 16 pieces.
+In other versions, the players had 12 pieces and 24 pieces.
 The size of the board varied.